fiduh/classic-3-tier-app-on-aws/README.md

 ### Outbound Private NACL rules
+In order to send traffic to the Database Subnet Allow egress on Port 5432 for the local VPC traffic

 ### Create Database NACL rules

 ### Inbound Database NACL rules
-Allow Ingress 3306 for local VPC traffic, so EC2 instances can communicate to the database
+Allow Ingress 5432 for local VPC traffic, so EC2 instances in the Private Subnet can communicate to the database

 ### Outbound Database NACL rules
+In order for the database to send responses ephemeral Ports 1024-65535 need to be opened outbound for local VPC traffic

 ### Security Groups - are applied directly to the instances, security groups are stateful, they do recognize sessions